smudge/decks/railsconf-2022/slides.md

 <!--
 And so, right off the bat, this was great!

-But remember that we were stubbing out all collaborating services.
-Like, basically all outside HTTP requests.
+But remember that we were stubbing out all of those collaborating services, so basically all outside HTTP requests.

-So.
-I showed it one of my colleagues who commonly gave client demos, and he clicked around, and he liked what he was seeing.
+And so I showed it one of my colleagues who commonly gave client demos, and he clicked around, and he liked what he was seeing.

 But then he encountered...
 -->